Training

 This section contains instructions for configuring a cluster to run an init script using the Azure Databricks UI.

 Databricks recommends managing all init scripts as cluster-scoped init scripts.
-If you are using compute with shared or single user access mode, store init scripts in Unity Catalog volumes.
+If you are using compute with standard or dedicated access mode (formerly shared and single user access modes), store init scripts in Unity Catalog volumes.
 If you are using compute with no-isolation shared access mode, use workspace files for init scripts.

-For shared access mode, you must add init scripts to the allowlist
+For standard access mode, you must add init scripts to the allowlist

 .
-See Allowlist libraries and init scripts on shared compute.
+See Allowlist libraries and init scripts on compute with standard access mode (formerly shared access mode).

 To use the UI to configure a cluster to run an init script, complete the following steps: